 Home Equity Line of Credit

-A Home Equity Line of Credit (often referred to by its acronym “HELOC”) is a flexible borrowing tool.
+A Home Equity Line of Credit (often referred to by its acronym “HELOC”)** is a flexible borrowing tool, allowing you to borrow money for various reasons including home repairs, remodeling, funding education, investment or for any reason you determine.
 With a Home Equity Line of Credit you are approved for a fixed loan amount, but you do not receive the entire amount.
 Instead you receive checks or you can transfer the money to your NBM checking account and from there write checks or withdraw the money as needed.
 You pay interest only on the amount of money you have taken out.

 How does it work?